5argon/Minefield/README.md

 ### `IMinefieldStatusReporter<T>`

-The `T` has been constrained as `Enum`, and you must provide `Status` of that type.
-This is because a limited choice of `enum` is often used as a current overall state of something.
+The `T` has been constrained as `Enum`, and you must provide `T Status` of that type.
+This is because a limited choice of `enum` is often used as a summarized, current overall state of something.
 In the assertion, this one is a bit special because you could use either `Is.Currently(___)` or `Is.Reporting.Status(___)`.
 Wording is a bit different and could fit on different scenario.

 (For example if your character could be `Pink` or `Green` you would use `Is.Currently(___)`, but if you are asserting an icon of internet connection status you may want to use `Is.Reporting.Status(___)`.)